biya-coin/biyaliquid-docs/.gitbook/developers/concepts/networks.md

 If you still opt to use the **public** networks, you can use the `Network.{Mainnet|Testnet}Sentry` from the `@biya-coin/networks` package.
 {% endhint %}

-Building dApps on Biyachain requires tapping into different environments and networks where you can easily test your dApp.
-As part of the `biyachain-ts` monorepo, we have the `@biya-coin/networks` package allows developers to easily access pre-defined environments to connect to different pieces of Biyachain.
+Building dApps on Biya Chain requires tapping into different environments and networks where you can easily test your dApp.
+As part of the `biyachain-ts` monorepo, we have the `@biya-coin/networks` package allows developers to easily access pre-defined environments to connect to different pieces of Biya Chain.

 There are two key functions exported from this package: